Industrial Air Compressor Preventative Maintenance

 • Voltage

 Inspect the air compressor for signs of oil or air leaks.
-Also check the pneumatic hoses for air leaks, as leakage severely reduces the efficiency of an air compressor.
+Also, check the pneumatic hoses for air leaks, as leakage severely reduces the efficiency of an air compressor.
 Furthermore, make sure the coolers are free of dirt.

 When you make an air compressor preventive maintenance checklist, you need to first take into account the type of compressor in question.
 Most compressors need preventive maintenance on various system parts at intervals that range from daily to annually.
+Here is a closer look at various compressor types and their maintenance requirements:

 1. Air-Cooled Reciprocating Compressor